-- Unwanted sexual advances. - Offering employment benefits in exchange for sexual favors. - Making or threatening reprisals after a negative response to sexual advances. - Making sexual gestures; displaying sexually suggestive objects, pictures, cartoons, posters, calendars, or computer screens. - Making or using derogatory comments, epithets, slurs, or jokes of a sexual nature. - Verbal sexual advances or propositions. - Using Institute resources or time to create or obtain sexually explicit materials that are not directly related to legitimate business of the Institute. - Verbal abuse of a sexual nature, graphic commentaries about an individual's body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes, electronic mail messages, or invitations. - General Information
+- Unwanted sexual advances. - · Offering employment benefits in exchange for sexual favors. - Making or threatening reprisals after a negative response to sexual advances. - Making sexual gestures or displaying sexually suggestive objects, pictures, cartoons, posters, calendars, or computer screens. - Downloading, viewing, and/or sharing of pornography. - Making or using derogatory comments, epithets, slurs, or jokes of a sexual nature. - Verbal sexual advances or propositions. - Using Institute resources or time to create or obtain sexually explicit materials that are not directly related to legitimate business of the Institute.

-- Unwelcome, intentional and/or repeated touching of a sexual nature. - Stalking. - Ostracizing individuals from group activities because of their sex or because they objected to harassing behavior.
+- Verbal abuse of a sexual nature, graphic commentaries about an individual's body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes, electronic mail messages, or invitations. - Unwelcome, intentional and/or repeated touching of a sexual nature. - Stalking. - Ostracizing individuals from group activities because of their sex or because they objected to harassing behavior.

 Even when relationships are consensual, care must be taken to eliminate the potential for harassment or other conflicts.
+It is not acceptable to treat other employees, who are not in the consensual relationship, less favorably.
 Institute practice, as well as more general ethical principles, precludes individuals from evaluating the work or academic performance of those with whom they have amorous and/or sexual relationships, or from making hiring, salary, or similar decisions.